Updated on: August 11, 2023

 PIA is a really good torrenting VPN — it allows P2P traffic on all servers, works with top P2P apps like uTorrent and Vuze, has port forwarding (connects you to more peers to get faster downloads), and provides SOCKS5 proxy support, which changes your IP address like a VPN but doesn’t use encryption, so you get much faster speeds.
 I tested PIA’s port forwarding and SOCKS5 proxy and was able to download large games faster than without them.

-Private Internet Access allows up to 10 simultaneous connections and has affordable monthly and yearly plans, which start at only $2.19 / month.
+Private Internet Access has affordable plans, which start at only $2.19 / month.
 It also comes with a 30-day money-back guarantee.

 Private Internet Access provides fast speeds and stable ping while gaming, has user-friendly apps, and is very secure.
 PIA comes with advanced security features like full leak protection and open-source apps, and there are also extra features like an ad blocker.
 PIA has affordable plans, which it backs with a 30-day money-back guarantee.